runtimeverification/haskell-backend/booster/test/rpc-integration/test-substitutions/README.md

 * `state-symbolic-bottom-predicate.execute`
   - starts from `symbolic-subst`
   - with an equation that is instantly false: `X = 1 +Int X`
-  - leading to a vacuous state in `kore-rpc-booster` (nonetheless rewritten once)
+  - leading to a vacuous state in `kore-rpc-booster` after rewriting once,
   - while `kore-rpc-dev` returns `stuck` instantly after 0 steps, returning the exact input as `state`.